 Know the Laws: Indiana

-Ex parte orders for protection: You can get an ex parte order if, based on your petition, the judge believes that domestic violence has occurred.
-To get an ex parte order, generally you must prove to the court that you and/or your family or household member is in immediate danger from the abuser.
-Ex parte orders are generally issued as an emergency response as soon as you file your petition, without the abuser being present.
+Ex parte orders for protection: Ex parte orders are generally issued as an emergency response as soon as you file your petition, without the abuser being present or notified beforehand.
 For the order to be effective, the abuser has to be served with the order.
 Either party (you or the abuser) then has 30 days from the date the abuser is served with the order to request a hearing on the ex parte order for protection.
-In some cases, the judge will order a hearing even if neither party requests it.
+(In some cases, the judge will order a hearing even if neither party requests it.)
 The hearing, in most circumstances, must be held within 30 days after the request for a hearing is filed or ordered by the judge.
-The court will notify both parties by first class mail of the date and time of the hearing.* If no hearing is requested, the ex parte order for protection can last for 2 years after the date it was given unless another date is ordered by the court.**
+The court will notify both parties by first class mail of the date and time of the hearing.* If no hearing is requested, the ex parte order for protection can last for two years after the date it was given unless another date is ordered by the court.**

-Please refer to the Indiana Court website to download the necessary forms and get more information about orders for protection.
-You may also find the court forms you need on our IN Court Forms page.
+Please refer to the Indiana Courts website to download the necessary forms and get more information about orders for protection.
+You may also find the court forms you need on our IN Download Court Forms page.

 * IC § 34-26-5-10